-Sections 6-7 contain domain, process and supporting functions content.
+Sections 9 - 10 contain domain, process and supporting functions content.
 A reader may want to focus on his or her specific area of responsibility, knowing that additional content is always available for review in electronic format.

-Sections 8 - 10 contain References, Acronyms and a Glossary.
+Sections 11 - 13 contain References, Acronyms and a Glossary.
 Hyperlinks are in the reference section for easy access for those who view the DESMF electronically.

-The Appendices provide more detail on specific topics.
+The appendices provide more detail on specific topics.

-With each new edition of the DESMF, content will be added, removed, or modified based on DESMF Community of Practice reviews and feedback.
-As with any framework referenced within the DESMF, take the information that is required and aligned with your specific environment, along with anything that may prove helpful, and be aware of the additional information available to you.
+With each new edition of the DESMF, content will be added, removed, or modified based on DESMF reviews and feedback.
+As with any framework referenced within the DESMF, take the information that is required and aligned with your specific environment, along with anything that may prove helpful, and be aware that additional information is available to you should you require more in depth information.